-The environmental, social and governance (ESG) characteristics promoted by this Fund consist of climate change initiatives, initiatives to improve environmental footprints and positive agendas of stakeholders that may be involved in, or impacted by, an investee company, while excluding certain companies and sectors because they are not compatible with the Sub-Manager's view on sustainable development.
+The environmental and/or social characteristics promoted by the Sub-fund are climate change initiatives, initiatives to improve environmental footprints and footprints and positive agendas of stakeholders that may be involved in, or impacted by, an investee company.

 The Sub-Manager views ESG integration as a holistic assessment of the relationships a company has with its key stakeholders and its ability to serve them now, and into the future.
 The Sub-Manager believes businesses that thoughtfully balance the interests of key stakeholders, including employees, customers, suppliers and other business partners, communities, and the environment, while uniquely delivering the value they seek are positioned to deliver sustainable outcomes.
-The consideration of material ESG factors in its investment process is aligned with its fiduciary duty and supports the Sub-Manager's aim to deliver attractive risk-adjusted returns to the Fund's shareholders.
+The consideration of material ESG factors in its investment process is aligned with its fiduciary duty and supports the Sub-Manager's aim to deliver attractive risk-adjusted returns to the Sub-fund's shareholders.

 By adopting this approach, the Sub-Manager believes that it will ultimately help promote environmental and social change towards a more sustainable economy.
-However, it is not currently possible to determine at this stage whether the promotion of environmental and/or social charachteristics promoted by the Fund has led to significant results.
+However, it is not currently possible to determine at this stage whether the promotion of environmental and/or social charachteristics promoted by the Sub-fund has led to significant results.